Migrating legacy applications to cloud-native environments

 The same issue persists if relying on traditional APM (application performance monitoring) tools.
 These will, again, point you in the direction of the fault, but they cannot tell you the ‘why’ of your failure.

 Traditional error logs could tell you why, but practicalities prevent this.
 You simply can’t log everything and sift through those logs would be near to impossible.
-Even if you did manage to log the right information and identify that information as important, you are still stuck with a disjointed mess that needs to be pieced back together against what actually happened in the application.
+Even if you did manage to log the right information and identify that information as necessary, you are still stuck with a disjointed mess that needs to be pieced back together against what happened in the application.

 Looking at logs is like looking at pieces of a crime scene to build a reproducer of the problem.
 Your solution is ultimately the best guess.
 You have to redeploy it and just wait to see if it works.
 If it doesn’t, you are stuck in a loop.
 This is slow and iterative, causing uptime failures every step of the way.

-What is worse is that this is just the best case scenario.
+What is worse is that this is just the best-case scenario.
 Most of the time, you can’t even capture the relevant logs, leaving you entirely in the dark.
 The reality of logs is that if you know what to log, you have probably already identified the problem.
 Logs barely cut it in traditional application environments.
 Where containers are concerned, they are a broken solution.

 Advances in debugging: a background worth understanding

 Root logs have been the staple of debugging and error resolution since basically the beginning.
 But, an upgrade has been in the works for quite a while.
-Record & replay debugging, often called ‘flight recorder software’ has delivered increasingly accelerated methods of resolving faults within test environments.
+Record & replay debugging, often called ‘flight recorder software,’ has delivered increasingly accelerated methods of resolving faults within test environments.

 Here, the actual step-by-step operation of an application is recorded in entirety, providing both log data and the exact execution phases joined together.
 This can be viewed by the developer within an IDE (Integrated Development Environment), and stepped through (backward and forwards) to see every detail — delivering observability that is otherwise unattainable.

 The issue is that test environments can never truly replicate a production environment.
-Even without DevOps and CI/CD, tradition record & replay debuggers fall down as a real answer to the issue with logs.
+Even without DevOps and CI/CD, tradition record & replay debuggers fall as a real answer to the issue with logs.

 The better way: true cloud-native observability platforms